 I love seeing fresh-out-of-the-womb calves like this little one.
 I've yet to see a mother cow actually giving birth, but I have see quite a few wet babies, just minutes after their birth.
 When we first pulled up in the feed truck, the calf was all by his lonesome.
 Seeing this new baby alone freaked … Continue reading Fresh Calf

 Oh my heavens.
 Riding horses hurts.
 A lot.
 My butt.
 My back.
 My neck.
 My tummy.
 My legs.
-I haven't been on a horse since last June–thanks to my prego belly–and riding last Saturday felt horrid.
+I haven't been on a horse since last June--thanks to my prego belly--and riding last Saturday felt horrid.
 Well, actually the riding part of things wasn't so bad, it was waking up the next morning with a … Continue reading Sore Butt, Sore Abs, Sore Back…